Script for detecting orphan process and locks in Greenplum database

 Additional Information

-• If there is a backup or restore (especially gp_dump/gp_restore) running, then take off the parallel feature.
+• If there is a backup or restore (especially gpdump/gprestore) running, then take off the parallel feature.
 Each segment connects independently to its segments and issue COPY FROM/TO, so they are not orphan processes.

-• If the orphan process that is detected on master is IDLE and there is no corresponding process on any segment for that con<sessionID>, it is prefectly fine.
+• If the orphan process that is detected on master is IDLE and there is no corresponding process on any segment for that con<sessionID>, it is perfectly fine.
 The segments IDLE process is terminated by the Pivotal Greenplum based on the parameter gp_vmem_idle_resource_timeout.